wild0ne/LerenDocs/README.md

 **!TODO: add some help about `{PIC=...}`**

-## Language for Oracle/MySql Provider
+## Syntax for Oracle/MySql Provider

 As for Oracle provider, use COLL to describe sql that returns data.
 Other properties are used to perform same things, excluding **nestes**.
 When you write a column name (of sql) in nested, it automatically becomes available for querying as a parameter in undelying collections/requests.
 There is a sample that makes it simple to understand.